GustavoSept/GustavoSept/README.md

 + Examine Economic Freedom in relation to GDP per Capita, Gini Index, Real Interest Rate, etc.
 + Build a Machine Learning Predictive Model to approximate how much does Economic Freedom actually contribute to prosperity indicator, in context with Geopolitical, Cultural and SocioEconomic factors.
   + As of now, I need to acquire much more data regarding such factors, using APIs and webscraping.

-### Finance Dashboard: Portfolio Projection 📈

-I'm also currently working on a Dashboard/Calculator that receives characteristics of investments as input (like Ideal Proportion in the portfolio, expected growth, risk strategy, etc), stores this information session-wise, and outputs charts projecting the value of the portfolio while accounting for selling over-valued assets and buying under-valued ones.